Greek Chicken Bowls

 Instructions

-• Marinate the chicken in the mixture of olive oil, lemon juice, and zest, garlic, oregano, salt, and pepper in the fridge for 10 minutes.
+• Marinate the chicken in the mixture of olive oil, lemon juice, lemon zest, garlic, oregano, salt, and peppee.

 • Preheat the grill or skillet to medium-high heat and brush the grates with oil.
-Once hot, Grill for 3-4 minutes per side or until fully cooked.
+Once hot, Grill for 3-4 minutes per side or until fully cooked (check for an internal temperature of 165F).

 • Remove the chicken from the grill and let it rest for 5 minutes before slicing.